-Locations and severity of reported swimmer's itch cases have been updated during the season.
+The most recent 2021 reports are available here (with reports through 7/25/2021).
+Locations and severity of swimmer's itch cases will be updated periodically during the summer.

 The annual reports from prior years can be viewed at the bottom of this page.